 4. Unauthorized Deployments

 With a bot, it’s easier than ever to create new code.
-While this has traditionally been a task reserved for a project team, that power could extend to frontline employees as soon as you implement RPA.
+While this has traditionally been a task reserved for the IT team, that power could extend to frontline employees as soon as you implement RPA.

 In some cases, this could leave your organization vulnerable to shadow deployments, or deployments that operate outside of your company’s direct jurisdiction.